wp-plugins/bangla-date-and-time/readme.txt

 4. Open any of your post and see bangla date and that's it.

-5. If you want to show total post hit count in Bangla, use [WP-PostViews](http://wordpress.org/extend/plugins/wp-postviews/) plugin.
+5. If you want to show total post hit count in bangla, use [WP-PostViews](http://wordpress.org/extend/plugins/wp-postviews/) plugin.

+6. Use [WP-PageNavi](http://wordpress.org/extend/plugins/wp-pagenavi/) plugin for bangla page navigation.

 == Screenshots ==